AnggaR96s/Reforestation/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## Why do cows wear bells?
+Because their horns don't work.